isabella232/bc-community-samples/ebc-iot/README.md

 #### Service Bus

-A service bus to connect the output of the Azure Stream Analytics stage with a logic app that uses a Blockchain connector.
+A [Service bus messaging service](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-portal) to connect the output of the Azure Stream Analytics stage with a logic app that uses a Blockchain connector.

 #### Azure Logic App

-The [Azure Logic App](https://docs.microsoft.com/en-gb/azure/logic-apps/) receives events from the Service bus, parse the information in a desired format and then logs the information in an smart contract located in the contract folder.
+The [Azure Logic App](https://docs.microsoft.com/en-gb/azure/logic-apps/) receives events from the Service bus, parse the information in a desired format and then logs the information in an smart contract that is deployed to an Ethereum Private Blockchain network.

-## Guide
+## Step by Step Guide

+The step by step guide is split into 4 parts:

 - Part 1: Data collection from Simulator to IoT Hub
 - Part 2: Data processing and filter of anomalies